 When is the best time to order?

-Fish is Ikejime-processed at Hosei Suisan's farm in Goto, Nagasaki, then arrives at Dulles Airport typically on Wednesdays and is available Thursday through Sunday while supplies last.
+Fish is Ikejime-processed at Hosei Suisan's farm in Goto, Nagasaki, then arrives at Dulles Airport typically on Wednesdays and is available daily while supplies last.
 For the freshest selection, order Thursday or Friday.
 For weekend dinner parties, place your order by Thursday — popular cuts sell out by Saturday afternoon.

 How much fish should I order per person?